Chinglish

 Chinglish is slang for spoken or written English language that is either influenced by a Chinese language, or is poorly translated.
 In Hong Kong, Macau, Guangdong and Guangxi, the term "Chinglish" refers mainly to Cantonese-influenced English.
 This term is commonly applied to ungrammatical or nonsensical English in Chinese contexts, and may have pejorative or deprecating connotations.
+Chinglish also has its cultural impact, as seen in movies, TV shows, daily life and so on.
+It is used intentionally as a form of self-expression or as slang among Chinese speakers, playing a significant role in shaping their sense of identity.
 Other terms used to describe the phenomenon include "Chinese English", "China English", "Engrish" and "Sinicized English".
 The degree to which a Chinese variety of English exists or can be considered legitimate is still up for debate.

 Terminology

 The English word Chinglish is a portmanteau of Chinese and English.
 The Chinese equivalent is Zhōngshì Yīngyǔ (中式英語 (中式英语, Chinese-style English)).